CesarPetrescu/llama-cpp-autodeploy/README.md

 6. Optimizes build for your specific GPU
 7. Creates symlink to current build
 8. Updates version tracking
+9. Links latest binaries into `./bin`

 ### 2. `loadmodel.bash` - Model Server Launcher

 **Purpose**: Provides a unified interface for starting llama-server in different modes.
+The script automatically uses the binaries in `./bin` created by `autodevops.bash`.

 **Usage Examples**:
 ```bash